Heavy snow and strong winds battered the city as New Yorkers deal with the second nor'easter in a week.

 Nearly 2,000 flights were canceled at all three area airports.

 All city public schools remained open, along with several after-school programs.
-City schools will be open again Thursday.

 Field trips requiring yellow school buses were canceled.